-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 3 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

+(i) [Deleted]

-- (i) [Deleted] - (j) An offer to connect in respect of a distribution network made to an Embedded Generator or a Market Network Service Provider, must conform with the relevant access arrangements set out in rule 5.3AA.
+(j) An offer to connect in respect of a distribution network made to an Embedded Generator or a Market Network Service Provider, must conform with the relevant access arrangements set out in rule 5.3AA.

-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 3 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)